wandb/helm-charts/charts/launch-agent/README.md

 You can provide these values by modifying the contents of [`values.yaml`](values.yaml) or by passing them in as command line arguments to `helm install`, e.g.

+By default, this chart will also install [volcano](https://volcano.sh), but this can be disabled by setting `volcano=false`.

 ```bash
 helm install <package-name> <launch-agent-chart-path> --set agent.apiKey=<your-api-key> --set-file launchConfig=<path-to-launch-config.yaml>
 ```